-The following information and comments are from English teachers who have taught, or are currently teaching English in the USA.
+The following information and comments are from a survey we conducted of English teachers who have taught, or are currently teaching English in the USA.

 Do I need a degree to teach in the USA?